 Long gone are the days when doctors had to hand-write their patient notes.
 Now they simply type them into a computer.
 That has created very long electronic medical charts comprised of notes, records and test results that patients as well as anyone on their care team can easily access online.
 Not only doctors, but nurses, therapists and others often can add their own notes to this information.

 The problem is that information that’s been found to be inaccurate often isn’t removed from patient records when a mistake is discovered or a diagnosis changes.
 That means it can be copied and pasted until it becomes what’s known as “chart lore.”
+When medical professionals add to chart lore, they’re deviating from the standard of care expected of them.
+In some cases, they can be held responsible for this breach of duty in PA.

 Over half of patient information is copied